matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$reportTypes)</code></pre>

-- `array` `$reportTypes` An array mapping transport medium IDs with the paths to those mediums' icons.
+- `array` `&$reportTypes` An array mapping transport medium IDs with the paths to those mediums' icons.
 Add your new backend's ID to this array.

 Usages: